callum-rhodes/gabp_mapping/README.md

 ## Running package
 ### 2D mapping
 When running a 2D node, the "main_2D.py" node should be used.
 This node subscribes to a nav_msgs/OccupancyGrid message to build the factor graph.
-If an occupancy map is not available, the "use_blank_map" parameter can be set to 'True' and a corresponding size set on the "map_size" parameter e.g. '50,50'.
+If an occupancy map is not available, the "use_blank_map" parameter can be set to 'True' and a corresponding size set on the "map_size" parameter e.g. '50,50' (blank maps always start with an origin of [0,0]).

 An example 2D launch file is included in /launch/2D_example.launch.

 ### 3D mapping
 When running a 3D node, the "main_3D.py" node should be used.
 This node subscribes to the octomap_msgs/Octomap binary message topic and uses the map saving feature of octomap_server to save the tree in the .bt format that octomap-python requires. to build the factor graph.
-If an binary octomap is not available, the "use_blank_map" parameter can be set to 'True' and a corresponding size set on the "map_size" parameter e.g. '50,50,10'.
+If an binary octomap is not available, the "use_blank_map" parameter can be set to 'True' and a corresponding size set on the "map_size" parameter e.g. '50,50,10'(blank maps always start with an origin of [0,0,0]).

-An example 3D launch file is included in /launch/2D_example.launch.
+An example 3D launch file is included in /launch/3D_example.launch.

 ### Visualisation